Bonus Download: New to painting? Start with my free Beginner's Guide to Painting.

 To be honest, I do not actively think about rhythm whilst I am painting.
 But it is always in the back of my head.

-Interlinking Positive And Negative Space
+Interlinking Positive and Negative Space

 For example, take a look at the painting below.
 The positive space is the subject in the center.
 The rest of the painting is the negative space.
 Childe Hassam interlinked the positive and negative space through the use of similar values and hues.
 The orange of the hair and the skin tones are a similar hue to the background.
 The hand is a similar value to the background.